 The key takeaway is this: you probably don't need to (and SHOULDN'T) disavow backlinks.
 In the majority of cases, you can ignore your backlink profile altogether.

 Unless you have a manual action from Google or are in danger of one, disavowing is unnecessary and may ultimately be harmful.
 SEO tools that tell you about the toxicity of your backlinks aren't the be-all, end-all of backlink info, so learn more about the hows and whys of the disavow tool—and do your own research into your backlink profile—before you take any action.

 Need some help reviewing your backlink profile?
-Request an SEO audit!
+Set up your free web marketing checkup!

 Written by Emery Pearson

 Emery is the content strategist at Tribute Media.
 She has an MA in rhetoric and composition from Boise State University, and she is currently an MFA candidate in creative writing at Antioch University.
 She lives in southern California with a bunch of creatures and many plants.